 - Hip Extension: Gluteus maximus, biceps femoris (long head), semitendinosus, semimembranosus, posterior head of adductor magnus

-Non-optimal strategies come about for a variety of reasons, one of the most common being the inhibition and loss of glute tone due to sedentary lifestyle, chronic sitting, and resulting compensatory patterns.
+Non-optimal strategies come about for a variety of reasons, one of the most common being the inhibition and “loss” of glute response due to our more sedentary lifestyle.
 As a bipedal animal, the glutes maintain our upright position, have connection with the erector spinae and thoraco-lumbar fascia, and co-contract along with the iliopsoas complex (psoas, iliacus) to provide lumbo-sacral stabilisation.

 Problems occur when for whatever reason the flexor / extensor response, muscle fibre recruitment, and subsequent strength is poor.
 Since the priority of the body is to continue to move, other muscles will be recruited to take over the role of stabilisation, flexion, and extension.